KTH/kth-node-cosmos-db/README.md

 const User = mongoose.model('users', mongooseSchema)
 wrap(User)

-// New interface (since v4):
+// New interface (stable since v4.0.6):
-const User = client.createMongooseModel('users', mongooseSchema)
+const User = client.createMongooseModel('users', mongooseSchema, mongoose)
 ```

+If you previously exported already prepared Mongoose-models from a project-folder and used them in an early state of your application's startup, some more work might be needed to upgrade to version 4.
+You should now export only the schemas and ensure that the models are prepared after you initialized 'kth-node-cosmos-db'.

 ### Please note

+- Don't use version v4.0.0 to v4.0.5 because of their instability.
-- Ensure to use the Mongoose schema as second input to `client.createMongooseModel()`!
+- Ensure that you use the Mongoose schema as second input and the connected Mongoose instance of your application as third argument to `client.createMongooseModel()`!
 - Ensure that your application runs `createClient()` and `await client.init()`, before!

 ## Intended use